JZalaOz/DataPackPlus/README.md

 # DataPackPlus

-This is a Fabric Minecraft mod which adds a few features which are useful to Minecraft Datapack developers.
+This is a Fabric Minecraft mod which adds a few features which are useful to Minecraft data pack developers.

 ```
 /data math <operation> storage <identifier>